christianebacani/Roadmap/README.md

 ### Data Engineering Projects

 This directory contains all the projects that I created using difference skills related to my chosen career path which is `Data Engineering`.
-It consist of `Web Scraping Scripts`, `ETL/ELT Pipelines`, `Batch/Stream Processing`,  `Data Analytics`, and `AI/ML Models`.
+It consist of `Web Scraping Scripts`, `ETL/ELT Pipelines`, `Batch/Stream Processing`,  `Data Analytics`, and `AI/ML Models` Projects.

 ### Python CLI Projects